antriksh123/shortly/README.md

 - The application uses SQLite as the database to store URL data and user information.
 - It utilizes the Flask framework, along with other packages like hashids for generating short aliases, Flask-Login for user authentication, and Werkzeug for password hashing.
 - The application consists of several routes:
--   '/': The main route where authenticated users can shorten URLs.
+  - `/`: The main route where authenticated users can shorten URLs.
 It handles both GET and POST requests.
 When a POST request is received, it checks if the URL is already present in the database and updates it if necessary.
 If it's a new URL, it generates a short URL and saves it in the database.
--- '/register': Handles user registration.
+  - `/register`: Handles user registration.
 It saves the username and hashed password in the database.
--- '/login': Handles user login.
+  - `/login`:  Handles user login.
 It compares the provided username and password with the stored values in the database, and if they match, logs the user in.
--- '/logout': Logs out the currently authenticated user.
+  - `/logout`: Logs out the currently authenticated user.
--- '/<alias>': Redirects the user to the original URL associated with the provided alias.
+  - `/<alias>`: Redirects the user to the original URL associated with the provided alias.
--- '/stats': Displays the statistics for the URLs created by the currently authenticated user.
-It retrieves the URL data from the database and generates short URLs for display.
+  - `/stats`: Displays the statistics for the URLs created by the currently authenticated user.
--- '/search': Allows users to search for URLs based on notes, original URLs, or aliases.
-It retrieves the matching URLs from the database and generates short URLs for display.
+  - `/search`: Allows users to search for URLs based on notes, original URLs, or aliases which the shorten before.
--- '/about': Displays information about the application and its author.
+  - `/about`: Displays information about the application and its author.

 - The application utilizes templates (index.html, register.html, login.html, stats.html, search.html, about.html) to render HTML pages with dynamic content.
 - User authentication is handled using the User class, which extends the UserMixin class from Flask-Login.
 It provides methods for loading users from the database and managing user sessions.
 - Flash messages are used to display notifications and error messages to the user.